 How Your FICO Credit Score is Calculated

-Your FICO credit score is calculated using a number of credit factors.
+Your FICO credit score is calculated using five credit factors.

-Let’s unpack what each of those contributing factors mean, and how they affect your credit score calculation.
+Let’s unpack what each of the five contributing factors means, and how they affect your credit score calculation.

 This is the item most consumers associate with credit scores.
 It’s also the largest single component in the calculation, with a 35% weight.
 Naturally, this factor takes your payment performance into account.
 It also measures that history against the total amount of credit you have outstanding.